lenka-mizikova/template-healthcare-fhir2sfdchealth-ehr-system-api/README.md

 ### Running on Studio <a name="runonstudio"/>
 Once you have imported you Anypoint Template into Anypoint Studio you need to follow these steps to run it:

-+ Locate the properties file `mule-app.properties`, in src/main/app
++ Locate the properties file mule-<env>.properties, in src/main/app/resources
 + Complete all the properties required as per the examples in the section [Properties to be configured](#propertiestobeconfigured)
 + Once that is done, right click on you Anypoint Template project folder
 + Hover you mouse over `"Run as"`